Photograph: eagle statue in front of Robert J. Dole Hall

 2. Laptop.
 Any modern laptop should be able to access the campus wireless network.
 Instructions are at: https://washburn.edu/its/wireless/index.html.

 The above FAQ includes suggested requirements for Windows, Surface Pro, and Mac devices (tablets cannot be used with Examplify).
 If you are in the market for a new laptop, you might want to go above these minimum requirements by purchasing a device with the best processor and most memory that can be accommodated by your budget, expecting the laptop to last throughout law school.
 An SSD rather than a hard drive would provide for quicker startup.
-In addition, Washburn University ITS provides suggested minimum and "for best performance" requirements for Windows and Mac devices: https://washburn.edu/its/tech-recommendations.html.
+In addition, Washburn University ITS provides suggested minimum and "for best performance" requirements for Windows and Mac devices: computer recommendations.

 Note that you will be able to download Office 365 to your laptop or other devices at no charge.
 There is no need to pay for a separate subscription: https://washburn.edu/its/office-365/index.html.